codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 * In order for this pagination system to trigger, keep in mind that as `customLoadMoreDataFromApi` is called, new data needs to be **appended to the existing data source**.
 In other words, only clear items from the list when on the initial "page".
 Subsequent "pages" of data should be appended to the existing data.

+* For the `RecyclerView`, if you intend to clear the contents of the list and start endless scrolling again, make sure to clear the contents of the list and notify the adapter the contents have changed **as soon as possible**.
+The reason is that `RecyclerView` will trigger a new `onScroll` event and allow the endless scrolling code to reset itself.

 ## Displaying Progress with Custom Adapter

 To display the last row as a ProgressBar indicating that the ListView is loading data, we do the trick in the Adapter.
 Having defined two types of views in `getItemViewType(int position)`, we can display the last row differently from a normal data row.
 It can be a ProgressBar or some text to indicate that the ListView has reached the last row by comparing the size of data List to the number of items on the server side.
 See [this gist](https://gist.github.com/nesquena/a988aac278cff59a9a69) for sample code.